uboslinux/ubos-website/content/docs/developers/setup/virtualbox.md

    * Select Connector: "Socket Attach (Attaches by socket to other VMs)"
    * Host: name of your container, e.g. `ubos-mesh-develop-red`
    * Port: 7777

+1. To shut down your container, in the terminal where you run it, hit `^]` three times in quick succession.